(0 | 0 Reviews)

 Tips & Secrets

-• Whisking the besan into the buttermilk before heating is mandatory for achieving the most professional-grade authentic non-lumpy texture.
+• Whisking the besan into the buttermilk before heating is mandatory for achieving the most authentic non-lumpy texture.

 Nutritional Information(Per 1 bowl (200ml))